-Stocks slide off record highs as Apple, Amazon struggle with supply chain bottlenecks
+Stocks curb losses head for winning week

 Chevron Corp. reported its highest quarterly profit in eight years

-U.S. stocks slipped off record highs Friday as the supply chain crunch weighed on results from Apple and Amazon.
+U.S. stocks curbed morning losses early afternoon Friday despite the supply chain crunch that weighed on results from Apple and Amazon.

-The Dow Jones Industrial Average fell 34 points, or 0.1%, while the S&P 500 index and the Nasdaq Composite index declined 0.51% and 0.72%, respectively.
+The Dow Jones Industrial Average rose 54 points, or 0.15%, while the S&P 500 index and the Nasdaq Composite index inched higher by 0.05% and 0.02%, respectively.
 Both the S&P and Nasdaq closed at record highs on Thursday.

 |Ticker